There is so much to worry about when it comes to running your home.

 1. Frequent Repair Costs

-It is not uncommon for a heating system to eventually need a new blower or a little love once a year to make sure everything is running correctly, but a well-maintained heater should work without much mending along the way.
+It is common for a heater to eventually need a new blower or a little love once a year to make sure everything is running correctly, but a well-maintained heater should work without much mending along the way.
 A few indications that your system may be in need of replacing are below:

 - needing several visits during the same heating season;